garyfleming/product-engineering/product-engineering.md

 ---

-# Example: Nathan and Linda
+# Example: Nathan 👨🏻‍🦰 and Linda 👩🏻‍🦳

-* Nathan: engineering lead for large platform that supports other applications
+* Nathan 👨🏻‍🦰: engineering lead for large platform that supports other applications
-* Linda: newly appointed Product Manager
+* Linda 👩🏻‍🦳: newly appointed Product Manager

 ^  * Nathan
     * engineering lead for large platform that supports other applications